 Mauna Kea is one of the few places in the world where you can drive from sea level to 14,000 feet in just two hours.
 You will need to stop at the visitor center to acclimate to the elevation.
 Keep in mind that you’ll need a 4-wheel drive.

 While the beekeeping tour does require advanced reservations, you can visit the Big Island Honey Museum and tasting room for free.
+You can also check out the 10 best farm tours on the Big Island of Hawaii.

 12. Visit The Mokupāpapa Discovery Center

-13. Hike down to Pololu Valley or Waipio Valley
+13. Hike down to Pololu Valley

 14. Visit Pu’uhonua O Hōnaunau National Historical Park

 I told you this list of the best free things to do on the Big Island would be full of cultural and historic sites.
-The Pu’uhonua O Hōnaunau National Historical Park or the City of Refuge is another must-see on the Big Island.
-The Pu’uhonua protected the kapu breaker, defeated warriors, as well as civilians during the times of battle.
-Take care to be respectful and observe all posted rules and regulations.
+The Pu’uhonua O Hōnaunau National Historical Park, or the City of Refuge, is another must-see on the Big Island.

 15. Snorkel at 2-Step or Kealakekua Bay

 I highly recommend kayaking or taking a sail and snorkel tour of Kealakekua Bay.
-However, you can snorkel at either 2-step (right next to the City of Refuge) or hike down to Captain Cooks’s monument and snorkel there for free.
-These are two of my favorite areas for snorkeling on the Big Island, although the hike to the monument isn’t for the faint of heart.
+However, you can snorkel at either 2-step (right next to the City of Refuge) or hike down to Captain Cook’s monument and snorkel there for free.

 - Where to find sea turtles on the Big Island of Hawaii